Accelerometer Specifications - Quick Definitions

 graph is for illustration purposes only and does not show real accelerometer data.

-Nonlinearity: Ideally, the relationship between voltage and acceleration is linear and described by the sensitivity of the device.
+Ideally, the relationship between voltage and acceleration is linear and described by the sensitivity of the device.
 Nonlinearity is a measurement of deviation from a perfectly constant sensitivity, specified as a percentage with respect to either full-scale range (%FSR) or ± full scale (%FS).
 Typically, FSR = FS+FS.
 Nonlinearity of Analog Devices accelerometers is low enough that it can most often be ignored.

-Package Alignment Error is the angle between the accelerometer-sensing axes and the referenced package feature (see Figure 2).
+The angle between the accelerometer-sensing axes and the referenced package feature (see Figure 2).
 "Input Axis Alignment" is another term used for this error.
 The units for package alignment error are "degrees."
 Packaging technology typically aligns the die to within about 1° of the package.

-(Orthogonal) Alignment Error is the deviation from the ideal angular displacement (typically 90°) between multi-axis devices (see Figure 2).
+The deviation from the ideal angular displacement (typically 90°) between multi-axis devices (see Figure 2).
 Analog Devices accelerometers are manufactured using photolithography on a single piece of silicon, so axis-to-axis alignment error is not generally a problem.

-Cross-axis sensitivity is a measure of how much output is seen on one axis when acceleration is imposed on a different axis, typically specified as a percentage.
+A measure of how much output is seen on one axis when acceleration is imposed on a different axis, typically specified as a percentage.
 The coupling between two axes results from a combination of alignment errors, etching inaccuracies, and circuit crosstalk.

-Zero-g Bias Level specifies the output level when there is no acceleration (zero input).
+Specifies the output level when there is no acceleration (zero input).
 Analog sensors typically express this in volts (or mV) and digital sensors in codes (LSB).
 Zero-g Bias is specified at a particular supply voltage and is typically ratiometric with supply voltage (most often, zero-g bias is nominally half the supply voltage).

 Several aspects of zero-g bias are often specified: